 A passport is required.
 US and EU citizens do not require a visa.

 Brown University and IE University have partnered to offer a 2-week summer program that blends global business and humanities with an immersion in Spanish language and culture.
 Brown University, known for its humanities curriculum, and the IE, an undergraduate university that focuses on business and international relations, offer seminars, lectures, and workshops that expose students to key economic, political, and cultural debates of contemporary businesses and societies.
 IE University is ranked No. 4 in Europe and No. 14 in the world in the 2015 ranking of universities published by Youth Incorporated magazine and Education Times.

 As a UNESCO World Heritage site, Segovia’s people and architecture reflect the influence and blend of different cultures, business, and governments.
-It is an ideal place to study Spanish language, culture, global business and international relations:
+It is an ideal place to study Spanish language and culture, global business and international relations:

 - Over its history, it has been ruled by Romans, Moors, and Christians